Author: Equity Environmental Engineering

 Source: New York State Department of Environmental Conservation Weekly Digest Bulletin, 7/1/18

-The United States Environmental Protection Agency initiated their electronic hazardous waste manifest system effective June 30, 2018.
+The United States Environmental Protection Agency initiated its electronic hazardous waste manifest system effective June 30, 2018.
 EPA established a national system for tracking hazardous waste shipments electronically.
 This system, known as "e-Manifest," will modernize the nation's cradle-to-grave hazardous waste tracking process while saving valuable time, resources, and dollars for industry and states.
 EPA launched e-Manifest on June 30, 2018.

 EPA established the e-Manifest system according to the Hazardous Waste Electronic Manifest Establishment Act, enacted into law on October 5, 2012.
 The "e-Manifest Act" authorizes the EPA to implement a national electronic manifest system and required that the costs of developing and operating the new e-Manifest system be recovered from user fees charged to those who use hazardous waste manifests to track off-site shipments of their wastes.
 In January 2018, EPA published its final methodology for setting user fees based on the costs of processing manifests.